 There are a wide range of medications used to treat different mental health disorders.
 These medications are often grouped by the conditions they are intended to treat, though they are often used interchangeably between disorders depending on the patient's specific needs.

-Antidepressants are one of the ubiquitous forms of mental health disorder medication groups.
-Antidepressants are widely used in the treatment of mood disorders such as major depressive disorder but are also used in the treatment of symptoms of other conditions, such as positive symptoms of schizophrenia.
+Antidepressants are one of the most ubiquitous forms of mental health disorder medication groups.
+Antidepressants are widely used in the treatment of mood disorders such as major depressive disorder but are also used in the treatment of symptoms of other conditions, such as negative symptoms of schizophrenia.
 Widely used antidepressants include:

 Antipsychotics are predominantly only used to treat mental health disorders that have symptoms of psychosis or mania.
 These conditions include schizophrenia, delusional disorder, brief psychotic disorder, and manic symptoms in conditions like bipolar.